 That’s why it’s important to understand your credit card agreement before signing up for a new card.

-So, a $2,000 balance with a credit card that charges 5% on that balance means a minimum payment of $100, that’s $40 more than our previous example.
+So, a $2,000 balance with a credit card that charges 5% on that balance means a minimum payment of $100, that’s $40 more than our example above.

 With this new rule, the Quebec government wants to promote responsible borrowing and help consumers manage their debt.
 By increasing the minimum payment percentage, the government aims to encourage credit card holders to pay off their balances more quickly and reduce the overall cost of borrowing.